learning2hash/learning2hash.github.io/tutorial.md

 		print(images)
 ```

 The code above will print out the buckets of the hashtable with at least two images and the associated IDs (i.e. row numbers in the original .mat file) of the images in each bucket.
-The average bin count is ~51 images, so there has been many collisions of images into buckets.
+The average number of colliding image in each bin is ~2 images, with a maximum of 68 colliding images.
 Next we will inspect some of the buckets to gain an understanding of the quality of the hashing with LSH:

 ```python
 # We take this bucket and inspect the images: